input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

   bundle locked `MCToken`s at lock box addresses into a *single large UTxO*, then pay this single large UTxO to claim addresses.

-  This is essentially the third fix to the direct lock mechanism.
-  Note that they fix the slow/poor concurrency problem via allowing *atomic swaps* (securely trading mainchain tokens for sidechain tokens [vice versa] as an independent deal without going through sidechain nodes) -- something that we may want to consider adding to our system as well.
+  Note that they "fix" the slow/poor concurrency problem via allowing *atomic swaps* (securely trading mainchain tokens for sidechain tokens [vice versa] as an independent deal without going through sidechain nodes) -- something that we may want to consider adding to our system as well.